 Tacoma Art Museum's Commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA)

-As of January 2021, here is where we are:
+Since sharing our commitments, here is where we are:

 Here are our next steps:

 - We have plans to onboard a DEIAA Officer in the near future to lead the work TAM has started in creating a more equitable environment for staff and our communities.
 This position will be responsible for developing, implementing, and evaluating comprehensive DEIAA procedures and processes across the whole Museum.

 - Potential Unleashed Consulting will assist TAM in reinvigorating its internal Equity Team, which will direct much of this work moving forward.